 - musical (e.g. grade-1-challenge)

+- social (I need to make new friends e.g. moving to new place, bereavement etc.)

 - charitable (to raise funds)

 - well-being (good for me)

 - opportunity (it's here where I happen to be, I might as well try it)

 - role models, famous or not

 - personal growth and development (this year I will do yoga and learn an instrument)